jdpaclar/NetCorePayrollAppProject/README.md

 Simple project written on .NET Core.

 ## Getting Started
+Main application for this sample is an AspNetCore MVC project.

 ### Prerequisites

-Project is written using vs2017 community edition. (or you can use VSCode if you like or on a linux/mac env).
+Project is written using vs2017 community edition. (or you can use VSCode if you like or on a linux/mac env haven't tried it to be honest).
 Postman or any api testing tool (Fiddler.. etc) and example Postman .json located under Company.Svc.Payroll/PostMan

 ### Installing